DanielR1c/PaxxMaker-Connect/README.md

 PaxxMaker-Connect does not modify OrcaSlicer.
 It only reads its profiles and uses its command-line interface.

-A Mac or Windows PC running OrcaSlicer is required on the same network.
+A running Mac or Windows PC running OrcaSlicer is required on the same network.

 ### Features